-Read about students in the English and creative writing degree program at Point Park.
+Read about students in the creative writing major at Point Park.

 Nurturing Creative Writers

 Students who are passionate about creative writing can develop their interests through hands-on workshop classes and literary seminars at Point Park University.
-At our Downtown Pittsburgh campus, undergraduates can pursue a English and creative writing bachelor's degree or a creative writing minor working in a variety of genres including:
+At our Downtown Pittsburgh campus, undergraduates can pursue a Bachelor of Arts in Creative Writing/English or a creative writing minor working in a variety of genres including:

 Read a Q&A and watch a video interview with English and creative writing major Jesse Padjune.

 - Creative Nonfiction

 Creative Writing Workshops

 Our creative writing and English major offers a series of workshop courses in which students focus on practicing and refining their craft.
 The seminars, from introductory to advanced, are based on the production of creative work and constructive feedback from faculty and fellow students.
 The workshops are the hallmark of Point Park’s writing program and are designed specifically for the University’s creative student population.

 Undergraduates in the creative writing major will also take a slate of diverse literature courses so that they may constantly be engaging the life of a literary text at every point — from the first draft's raw inspiration to the published work's ongoing vitality, apart from its author's vision or context.
 Students must complete one course in the form and theory, culture and tradition of creative writing.
 Students in the major will also complete a capstone seminar in which they write a 30-40 page manuscript in their selected genre.

 Point Park offers students in the program rich opportunities for practical experience.
 In addition to the craft-oriented workshops, the University hosts a literary artists club and regularly welcomes nationally-known authors to lecture and work with its writing students.